dealii/candi/README.md

 candi - (Compile &amp; Install) - Downloads, configures, builds and install various FEM libraries, e.g. deal.II, FEniCS

-General instruction hints
+General
 ----

-candi is a bash script based installer tool.
+* candi is a bash script based installer tool.

-Open a Terminal.
-Commands are further denoted with the prefix "$>"
+* Open a Terminal.
+* Commands are further denoted with the prefix "$>"

-Do not copy the prefix "$>" into your terminal!
+* Do NOT copy the prefix "$>" into your terminal!

 Download
 ----